amdsoo/Fractal-Trees/README.txt

+1/Go to Declaration and edit (for instance)
+    # Track current Level Displayed
+    level_max_display = 5
-Go to the CLASSES, you can edit all the parameter of the trees RUN the MAIN to observe the results

-Here are the settings you want to edit /
+2/Go to the classes(), you can edit all the parameter of the trees Here are the settings you want to edit /
 		#initial color of the trunk
 		# brown 105 , 75 , 55